 In October 2022 the Company issued to the Investor a convertible debenture (the "Notes") for a total investment of \$3,500,000 CAD (funding amount), bearing interest at 10% per annum (accruing monthly).
 The Notes is payable with equal installments of \$194,444 starting May 16, 2023 until fully repaid.
 The principal of the security is convertible, at the option of the holder, to common shares of Banxa at a price of \$1.27, and the accrued interest is convertible, at the option of the holder, equal to 85% of market share price on the last trading date prior to relevant conversion.
 In addition, Banxa issued to the Investor 2,673,228 warrants (the "Warrants"), each warrant entitles the holder to purchase one common share at a price of \$1.27 per share for a period of 24 months from the date of issuance of the convertible note.
-Warrants are recorded in equity as part of contributed surplus, together with the equity portion of the Notes.
+Warrants are recorded in equity as part of the contributed surplus, together with the equity portion of the Notes.
 The Company incurred transaction costs in relation to the Notes issuance in the amount of \$105,000 CAD, which was allocated to the liability and equity components of the Notes respectively.
-During the period ended 30 September 2023, the Company recorded accretion expense of \$309,053.
-The proceeds received from convertible note were \$3,878,295 (\$3,350,000 CAD) and as of 30 June 2023, amount of \$656,975 was repaid to the Investor and further \$553,198 was paid in the current period.
+During the period ended 31 December 2023, the Company recorded accretion expense of \$309,053.
+The proceeds received from convertible note were \$3,878,295 (\$3,350,000 CAD) and as of 30 June 2023, amount of \$656,975 was repaid to the Investor and further \$553,198 was by guarter 1 and final amount of \$3,152,244.01 was paid on 10 Nov 2023 for closure of Lind Note.
 Due to the cease trade order issued to the Company in November 2022 by the British Columbia Securities Commission and the Ontario Securities Commission, the Company paid penalty to the Investor and the payments were re-negotiated: amount repaid to the Investor included 3 monthly installments instead of 2 per initial payment schedule.
 The Company recognized a loss on cash flow modification of \$105,734 included in the finance cost as of 30 June 2023.
-The Notes were fully repaid in November 2023, refer to Note 29.